-According to the National Institute for Occupational Safety and Health (NIOSH), more than 2,000 workers suffer eye injuries each day serious enough to require medical treatment.
+According to the National Institute for Occupational Safety and Health (NIOSH), more than 2,000 workers suffer eye injuries each day serious enough to require medical treatment.¹

-If you’re one of the hundreds of employees who have suffered an eye injury at work, you’ll be worried about your vision, your job, and your financial future.
+If you’re one of the thousands of employees who suffer an eye injury at work, you’ll be worried about your vision, your job, and your financial future.

 Fortunately, most American workers are covered by their employer’s workers’ compensation insurance.
-Workers’ comp benefits provide eligible workers with medical treatment and rehabilitation, and compensation to replace a portion of the worker’s lost wages.
+Workers’ comp benefits provide eligible workers with coverage of their medical treatment and partial wage replacement – about two-thirds of an injured worker’s pre-injury wages.